Skip to main content

 Overview

 Our genomic DNA contains many stretches of simple repetitive sequences.
-Collectively these are known as ‘microsatellites’, and they contain between one and six nucleotides, repeated multiple times.
+Collectively these are known as ‘microsatellites’, and they typically contain between one and six nucleotides, repeated multiple times.
 Sometimes repetitive sequences can occur within genes.
 In this case, expansion of the sequence can affect the level of expression and/or the function of the gene product.

 What are the repeat expansion disorders?

-For reasons that are not fully understood, the repeat expansion disorders identified thus far are exclusively neurological and neuromuscular.
+For reasons that are not fully understood, the repeat expansion disorders identified thus far are almost exclusively neurological and neuromuscular.
 They include:

 What causes repeat expansion disorders to occur?